WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 This document specifies the Realtime Internet Peering for Telephony (RIPT) protocol.
-RIPT is used to provide peering of voice and video communications between administrative domains.
+RIPT is used to provide peering of voice and video communications between entities.
 These include a traditional voice trunking provider (such as a telco), and a trunking consumer (such as an enterprise PBX or contact center), or between a video conferencing endpoint deployed in an enterprise, and a video